-- 9.6.1.
-The Event Organiser and Venue Owner are responsible for ensuring that all conditions of the permit are strictly adhered to. - 9.6.2.
-If permit conditions are not adhered to, the City of Cape Town, through its Law Enforcement unit can take action by shutting the event down. - 9.6.3.
-Applicable punitive measures are set out in the City of Cape Town Events Amendment By-law, 2009
+- 10.6.1.
+The Event Organiser and Venue Owner are responsible for ensuring that all conditions of the permit are strictly adhered to. - 10.6.2.
+If permit conditions are not adhered to, the City, through its Law Enforcement unit can take action by shutting the event down. - 10.6.3.
+Applicable punitive measures are set out in the City of Cape Town Events By-law, 2009 as amended.